fullreset/urweb/README.md

 Below is the original README from urweb/urweb; but first a few notes:

 * Ur/Web packages are very out of date on FreeBSD; I haven't checked other BSDs, so you'll have to see for yourselves...
-* To build later version(s) of Ur/Web it is vital that you use GNU make (gmake) rather than make.
+* To build later version(s) of Ur/Web you must use GNU make (gmake) rather than BSD make.

 # Quickstart